The-going/evlproject/content/core/user-api/heap/_index.md

   chunks of 16 bytes each are available, 16 chunks for 32 bytes chunks and so on, up to 2 chunks of 256 bytes.

-The allocation strategy is as follows:
+The allocation strategy is as follows, for each available extent until the request is satisfied or impossible to satisfy by any extent:

-- if the application requests a chunk which is not larger than half the size of a page (i.e. 2^8 or 256 bytes), then the fast block cache is first searched for a free chunk.
+- if the application requests a chunk which is not larger than half the size of a page (i.e. 2^8 or 256 bytes), then the fast block cache of the current extent is first searched for a free chunk.
 For instance, a request for allocating 24 bytes would cause a lookup into the fast cache for a free 32-byte long chunk.
 If no free chunk is available from the cache for that requested size, a new page is pulled from the free pool, added to the cache for the corresponding size, and the allocation proceeds from there, returning one chunk from the newly allocated page to the caller.

-- if the requested chunk is larger than half the size of a page (i.e. >= 2^9 bytes), a set of contiguous pages which covers the entire allocation request is directly pulled from the free pool.
+- if the requested chunk is larger than half the size of a page (i.e. >= 2^9 bytes), a set of contiguous pages which covers the entire allocation request is directly pulled from the free pool maintained in the current extent.
 In this case, the fast block cache is not used.

 ![Alt text](/images/heap.png "EVL heap management")